View Helen Neiswender's Obituary on NewsItem.com and share memories

 On June 6, 1992, in Hamilton, Helen married Walter Neiswender.

-Before retirement she was co-owner of Jupiter Deli for close to 30 years.
+Before her retirement she was co-owner of Jupiter Deli for close to 30 years.
 She also worked for several local factories.

-She graduated from Shamokin Area High School in 1974.
-She was a member of Faith Bible Church in Coal Township and Christian Missionary Alliance in Shamokin.
+She was a member of Faith Bible Church, Coal Township, and Christian Missionary and Alliance Church, Shamokin.

-In addition to her husband, Helen is survived by a daughter, Heather Getkin, and her husband, Zac, of Berwick; a grandson, Ronan Getkin; two stepdaughters, Joy Kimsal, of Numidia, and Lori Lahr, of Shamokin; one stepson, Brad Neiswender and his wife, Missy, of Philadelphia; several step grandchildren and stepgreat-grandchildren; two sisters, Bonnie Lebo, of Coal Township, and Betty Bush and her husband, Craig, of Watsontown; a brother, John "Jack" Chesney, and his wife, Joyce, of Hanover; a brother-in-law, James "Jim" Koharski, of Coal Township; and many nieces, nephews and cousins.
+In addition to her husband, Helen is survived by a daughter, Heather Getkin and her husband, Zac, of Berwick; a grandson, Ronan Getkin; two stepdaughters, Joy Kimsal, of Numidia, and Lori Lahr, of Shamokin; a stepson, Brad Neiswender and his wife, Missy, of Philadelphia; several stepgrandchildren and great-stepgrandchildren; two sisters, Bonnie Lebo, of Coal Township, and Betty Bush and her husband, Craig, of Watsontown; a brother, John "Jack" Chesney and his wife, Joyce, of Hanover; a brother-in-law, James "Jim" Koharski, of Coal Township; and many nieces, nephews and cousins.